FAQs

 Because testing is not free, the goal is to minimize the amount of testing you need to do.
 At Gene Check, we continue to discourage routine testing at codon 136.
 First of all, the incidence of strain A scrapie in the US is low.
 Secondly, if you are breeding toward RR at codon 171, you are automatically breeding toward AA at codon 136.
 If you are selling RR animals, you do not need to test them at codon 136.
 If you are selling QR animals, as most of us still are, you may want to consider testing those at Codon 136.

-There are now 2 genetic markers (Codons 146 & 222) that we can test to determine if your goats are resistant to Scrapie.
+Yes, we can test for Codon 146 that shows if your goats are resistant to Scrapie.

 The type of test you are requesting will determine the type of blood tube you will need to use.
-If you are sending your samples in to be tested for Codon 171, 136 or Spider you will need to use a purple top tube.
+If you are sending your samples in to be tested for DNA testing (ex: Codon 171, 136 or Spider), you will need to use a purple top tube.
 This tube contains EDTA which will keep the blood from clotting.
 If you are testing for OPP or Johne’s please use red top tubes.
-Red top tubes allow the blood to clot, seperating the serum from the red blood cells.
+Red top tubes allow the blood to clot, separating the serum from the red blood cells.
 We use the serum to test for OPP or Johne’s.